Application and Administration Support

 We do need official translations from languages other than German or English, either by an official translator or German consulate/embassy as opposed to yourself.

-If it's a single document, you can upload it late and send a notification email to ppre(at)uol.de (so that we know you updated your documents), but always at your own risk.
+If it's a single document, you can send an e-mail to email@example.com with the missing document and your application number, but always at your own risk.
 If it's more documents than that, your application will not make a good impression.
 In any case, please make sure you comment on the missing document in the online application process and explain when you will be able to supply it.
 Please also keep in mind that the later your missing document arrives, the more likely it is to be recorded as missing.
 If you hand anything in after the deadline it will be at your own risk.

 As a general rule, it is always better to upload an incomplete set of documents than nothing at all!
 Applications with no documents are disqualified immediately after the deadline!